List of Asterix characters: Impedimenta

-Impedimenta is the matriarchal wife of chief Vitalstatistix, leader of the village wives and the best cook in the village.
-She is often disappointed with the other villagers (calling them barbarians) and wishes Vitalstatistix was more ambitious.
-Consequently, she zealously defends and flaunts every privilege due to her as first lady of the village, such as skipping the queue at the fishmongers.
-She frequently says she wants to go back to Lutetia and live with her successful merchant brother, Homeopathix — the one member of the family her husband openly dislikes.
+Impedimenta is the matriarchal wife of chief Vitalstatistix, leader of the village wives (in her mind) and the best cook in the village.
+She is often disappointed with the other villagers, calling them barbarians, and wishes Vitalstatistix was more ambitious.
+Consequently, she zealously defends and flaunts every privilege due to her as first lady of the village, such as skipping the queue at the fishmonger's, often marked by the catchphrase "After all, I'm the chief's wife".
+She frequently says she wants to go back to Lutetia and live with her successful merchant brother, Homeopathix, whom her husband openly dislikes.

-She nicknamed Vitalstatistix "Piggywiggy" when they were courting, and starts doing this again in Asterix and the Soothsayer as a plan to make Asterix and Obelix erupt in hysterical laughter when she calls him by that name in front of them, thus irritating him and making him punish them by forcing them to stay in the village, away from the soothsayer.

-On occasion she has an antagonistic rivalry with Mrs. Geriatrix that has erupted into violence.
-One such occasion was in Asterix and the Magic Carpet where the two beat each other with fish from Unhygenix's store over the fakir Watziznehm's carpet.

-While usually presented in the books as a nag to her embarrassed husband, she has on occasion fought the Romans side by side with the men, typically using her rolling pin as a weapon.
-In emergencies, she's famous for remaining in control, as in Asterix and Son where during a Roman attack she fearlessly led the women and children out of the burning village.
+While usually presented in the books as a nag to her embarrassed husband, she has shown bravery and on occasion fought the Romans side by side with the men, typically using her rolling pin as a weapon.
+Her role as a heroic figure is most prominent in Asterix and Son, where she leads the women in protecting Caesarion, and in Asterix and the Secret Weapon, where she assumes the role of village chief after her husband is deposed.

-Her name appears to derive either from the Latin military term "impedimenta", meaning "baggage", or from the English word "impediment", meaning obstruction or hindrance.
+Her name appears to derive either from the Latin military term impedimenta, meaning "baggage", or from the English word impediment, meaning obstruction or hindrance.